 - Validation Support

-RF Induction heating is the fastest heating method for catheter tipping or bonding applications.
+RF Induction heating is the fastest and most controllable process for forming or bonding catheter tips.

 Insert the Tubing into the mold.

 Some Tip forming processes are fairly manual where operator handles the forming process entirely by hand.
 The manual forming process can be inconsistent and cause many variations.

 The more automated processes may use a gripper mechanism mounted onto a slide which will insert the tubing in much controlled manner and provide consistent process control.

 At first, operator will load the catheter tubing into the mold and will apply gentle pressure to make sure the tubing is inside the mold before starting the process.